Minnesota Scholarships

 May

-These are awarded to students of color who graduate from a Minnesota high school and attend a Minnesota post-secondary institution.
-Students at all levels of academic achievement seeking to pursue a 2 or 4 degree at a Minnesota college or university and agree to complete annual service projects with children can qualify for a grant.
-Page Grants range in value from $1,500 to $2,500 annually.
+Page Education Foundation Grants are awarded to students of color who graduate from a Minnesota high school and attend a Minnesota post-secondary institution (18-35 years of age).
+Students at all levels of academic achievement seeking to pursue a 2 or 4 year degree at a Minnesota college or university and agree to complete annual service projects with children can qualify for a grant.
+There are over 500 Page Grants ranging in value from $2,500 to $3,500 annually.
 The deadline is May 1st.
-For more information or to apply click here.
+For more information or to apply, click here.

-This is for $5,000 and will be awarded to a graduating student from a Minneapolis public high school.
+The George Floyd Legacy Scholarship is $5,000 and will be awarded to a graduating student from a Minneapolis public high school.
 More specifically, this benefits African American graduating seniors who are served by AchieveMpls and are planning to attend an accredited post-secondary institution for full-time enrollment.
 The deadline to apply is May 4th.
 Read more here.

-This has helped graduates from Minneapolis Public High Schools attend college.
-This is one application for up to 6 scholarships with the amount varying.
+Rotary Club Scholarships are $1000 to $1125 awards given to graduates from Minneapolis Public High Schools to attend college.
+This is one application for up to 13 scholarships with the amounts varying.
 The deadline to apply is May 8th.
-Application found here.
+More info here.

-This is for $500 each and will be presented to a senior fast pitch softball player and to a senior band member.
+Nancy A. Schroht Memorial Scholarship is for $500 each and will be presented to a senior fastpitch softball player and to a senior band member.
 To be considered, you must be a graduating senior at Owatonna High School, have participated in either band or fast pitch softball all four years of high school, and plan to attend either a two or four-year college.
 The deadline is May 9th.
+Contact your school’s career center for an application.
 More details here.

-This gives $10,000 to the top ranked student in the graduating class of Maple River High School in Mapleton, MN.
+William C. and Corinne J. Dietrich Scholarship Program gives $10,000 to any high school senior who demonstrates financial need and is attending a full-time undergraduate study at an accredited two-year or four-year college or university.
 This merit award is renewable for three additional years based on the student maintaining a minimum 3.0 cumulative grade point average (on a 4.0 scale.).
 The deadline is May 14th.
 Read more here.

 June